dethe/jstutorial/text_adventure_tutorial.md

 var dungeon = {
     'west room': {
-        'short description': 'west room',
+        'short_description': 'west room',
-        'long description': 'a sloping north-south passage of barren rock', 'contents': ['pail of water', 'dragon tooth'],
+        'long_description': 'the west end of a sloping east-west passage of barren rock', 'contents': ['pail of water', 'dragon tooth'],
         'exits': {'east': 'centre room'}
     },
     'east room': {
-        'short description': 'east room',
+        'short_description': 'east room',
-        'long description': 'a room of finished stone with high arched ceiling and soaring columns', 'contents': [],
+        'long_description': 'a room of finished stone with high arched ceiling and soaring columns', 'contents': [],
         'exits': {'west': 'centre room'}
     },
     'centre room': {
-        'short description': 'centre room',
+        'short_description': 'centre room',
-        'long description': 'the very heart of the dungeon, a windowless chamber lit only by the eerie light of glowing fungi high above', 'contents': ['golden key', 'spiral hourglass'],
+        'long_description': 'the very heart of the dungeon, a windowless chamber lit only by the eerie light of glowing fungi high above', 'contents': ['golden key', 'spiral hourglass'],
         'exits': {'east': 'east room', 'west': 'west room'}
     }
 };

 function command_split(str){
-	var parts = str.split(/\s*/); // splits string into an array of words, taking out all whitespace var command = parts.shift(); // command is the first word in the array, which is removed from the array var object = parts.join(' '); // the rest of the words joined together.
+	var parts = str.split(/\s+/); // splits string into an array of words, taking out all whitespace var command = parts.shift(); // command is the first word in the array, which is removed from the array var object = parts.join(' '); // the rest of the words joined together.
 If there are no other words, this will be an empty string return [command, object];